Tut-k0/tut-k0.github.io/public/blog/oracle-database-testing.md

 10:35:56 INFO -: Delete the java class compiled
 ```

 This is now working, and we can see that we are running as the `oracle` user.
-I believe you need to have the `JAVA_ADMIN` role to grant permissions such as this, which the `DBA` role includes inside it.
 We can now launch a pseudo shell and use that.

 >Note that in this pseudo shell, you must escape single quotes (`'`) as they are being interpreted by the Java execution.
 You can end up with some pretty complex escaping in this pseudo shell, so I would recommend getting an implant on the box for more post-exploitation activities.